-Transfer of records to school - adopted May 2023
+Transfer of Records - adopted May 2024

 We recognise that children sometimes move to another early years setting before they go on to school, although many will leave our setting to enter a reception class.

 We prepare children for these transitions and involve parents and the receiving setting or school in this process.
 We prepare records about a child's development and learning in the Early Years Foundation Stage in our setting; in order to enable smooth transitions, we share appropriate information with the receiving setting or school at transfer.